ctb/titus-blog/src/2014-teaching-undergrads-with-github.rst

 This term, I'm once again teaching my upper-division CSE undergrad course in Web Dev here at MSU.
-For the second time, I'm requiring students to use github for their homework; unlike last year, I understand pull requests and have integrated them into the process.
+For the second time, I'm requiring students to use github for their homework; unlike last year, I now understand pull requests and have integrated them into the process.

 How does it work, basically?